tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 **JACK:** Fair 'nough.
 That was... somethin' else.

-**ME:** There was... so much blood...I wanted to throw up, but I held it in.
+**ME:** There was... so much blood...

+I wanted to throw up, but I held it in.

+**AVERY:** We should-

-**AVERY:** We should-Avery coughed out, you guessed it, congealed blood.
+Avery coughed out, you guessed it, congealed blood.

 **AVERY:** We should just stick to the Targets, honestly.
 That was genuinely scarring.